li-zhuoyuan/DexGraspMotionChallenge2025/README.md

 In our baseline, we use a multi-layer perceptron (MLP) as the policy network trained on top of DexRep features extracted from hand-object configurations.

-> **Note:** The data in the `./dexgrasp/dataset` folder, except for `obj_rotmat`, `obj_scale`, and `grasp_seqs`, consists of representations extracted by us.
-These additional contents are not included in the  dataset provided to participants.

 ### Training Example

-Before training the model, please download GraspM3 from [link](https://drive.google.com/drive/folders/1nBVx9aubPUOk_FHKR8ec5tkQrTQcF2qq?usp=sharing) and place a subset of the dataset in `./dexgrasp/dataset/valid`.
+Before training the model, please download GraspM3 from [this link](https://drive.google.com/drive/folders/1nBVx9aubPUOk_FHKR8ec5tkQrTQcF2qq?usp=sharing) and place a subset of the dataset in either `./dexgrasp/dataset/train` or `./dexgrasp/dataset/valid` as needed.

 Run the training with:

 <pre><code>cd dexgrasp
 python train_bc_lighting_dexrep.py</code></pre>

+The data in `./dexgrasp/dataset/train` and `./dexgrasp/dataset/valid` included **in this demo** contains **pre-extracted features**, but these features are **not** included in `GraspM3.tar.gz`.

+The data preprocessing code can be found in [data_preprocess.py](https://github.com/DexGraspMotionChallenge/DexGraspMotionChallenge2025/blob/main/dexgrasp/data_preprocess.py).
+Currently, the training pipeline supports **online feature extraction**, which can be time-consuming.
+If you prefer to **preprocess the data and save the extracted features**, please run the following command:

+<pre><code>python data_preprocess.py --task=ShadowHandGraspDexRepIjrr2 --algo=ppo1 --seed=0 --rl_device=cuda:0 --sim_device=cuda:0 --logdir=logs/dexrep_dexgrasp --headless</code></pre>

+If an **out-of-memory error** occurs during data preprocessing, please process the data in **smaller batches**.

+During training, you can **modify the number of trajectories used** by changing the `seq_num` and `val_seq_num` parameters in [lhm_bc.yaml](https://github.com/DexGraspMotionChallenge/DexGraspMotionChallenge2025/blob/main/ActionDiffusion/bc/config/lhm_bc.yaml).
+The detailed data loading process can be found in the [GraspM3DexRepDataset](https://github.com/DexGraspMotionChallenge/DexGraspMotionChallenge2025/blob/5647adc5494dca3d94bad55765e6d6214e4ebe9c/ActionDiffusion/bc/dataset/graspm3_dexrep.py#L44) class.

 If you encounter the error `ImportError: libpython3.8.so.1.0: cannot open shared object file: No such file or directory`, please run the following command.